iRobotEducation/root-robot-ble-protocol/README.md

 - **Bytes 7:10 - X** (int32_t)
     - Current X coordinate in millimeters.
     - Positive X axis extends out the right side of the robot from its initial starting position.
+    - Note that the robot's default starting position is at the origin looking along the positive Y axis in a right-handed coordinate system.
 - **Bytes 11:14 - Y** (int32_t)
     - Current Y coordinate in millimeters.
     - Positive Y axis extends out the front of the robot from its initial starting position.
+    - Note that the robot's default starting position is at the origin looking along the positive Y axis in a right-handed coordinate system.
 - **Bytes 15:16 - Heading** (int16_t)
     - Current orientation in decidegrees.
     - Heading is constrained from `0` to `3599`.
-    - Heading is clockwise positive from the robot's initial starting orientation.
+    - Heading is clockwise negative (Z up) from the robot's initial starting orientation.
+By default, the robot initially starts at 90 degrees of yaw.

 #### Command 12 - Rotate Angle Finished Response